 (Or press escape)

 Rape or assault by penetration – a person commits assault by penetration if he intentionally penetrates the vagina or anus of another person with a part of the body or anything else, without their consent.
-See our page ‘What is Rape?’ for a definition of the law.
+See our page ‘Your Questions Answered’ for a definition of the law.

 Many people feel that they are to blame because of the way they were dressed, spoke or the way they were dancing.
 Our main concern is that you receive the specialist care you deserve, and you are safe.
 Nobody will judge you.

 Rape or sexual assault is ultimately about power, control or domination of the other person, rather than a sexual attraction to one specific gender.
-See our page What is Rape? for a definition of the law.
+See our page Your Questions Answered for a definition of the law.